tuvalutorture/tuvalutorture/README.md

 ### Hello!
 I'm tuvalutorture! :D

-I'm a 14 year old hobbyist coder, who likes to make miscellaneous terminal applications and OSes, using mostly C, but also learning Obj-C and Swift :P
+I'm a 14 year old hobbyist coder, who likes to make miscellaneous programs, using mostly C, but also learning Obj-C and Swift :P

 check out this lovely project i'm actively working on that might get me sued by a trillion-dollar company! (or hopefully hired. always a non-zero chance amirite? *sobs violently* PLEASE HIRE ME RECRUITER MAN AT THE FRUIT CULT I SWEAR I PLEDGE MY LOYALTY TO STEVE JOBS AND TIMOTHY PLEASE) [MacInDOSh, a free, open source standalone x86 recreation of the Classic Mac OS!](https://github.com/turrnutorg/MacInDOSh)